SE@UCM - Prepare for Career Success

 - Engineers use tools to apply processes systematically.
 Therefore, the choice and use of appropriate tools is a key aspect of engineering.

-- Engineers, via their professional societies, advanced by the development and validation of principles, standards, and best practices.
+- Engineers, via their professional societies, advance by the development and validation of principles, standards, and best practices.

 - Engineers reuse designs and design artifacts.